 If you have children, it is important to handle their emergency health information similarly.
 You may not be available to provide needed information in an emergency.

-Include in your health record, whether online or on paper, the following information:
+Include in your health record, whether digital or paper, the following information:

 - Your name, age and sex